 - a.
+Encourage good housekeeping and be a good neighbor

+- b.
+Report non-compliance violations immediately

+- c.
+Complete annual training

+- d.
+Maintain MSGP coverage

+- e.
+Plan to attend 2021 meetings (tentatively scheduled for third Wednesday of February, May, August, and November)

-2020 meetings: third Wednesday of the month 2/19, 5/20, 8/19, and 11/18 - b.
-Quarterly meetings are a requirement of the POA's MS4 permit and should be attended by at least one representative from each company. - VI.
-Handouts: None - VII.
+- i.
+Quarterly meetings are a requirement of the POA's MS4 permit and should be attended by at least one representative from each company.

+- V. Q&A/General Discussion

+- VI.
+Handouts: None

+- VII.
 Adjournment: 11:00 am